verypluming/HELP/README.md

 Apache License

 ## Acknowledgement
-This work was collaborative research with RIKEN, Ochanomizu University, and University of Groningen.
+This work is conducted in collaboration with RIKEN, Ochanomizu University, and University of Groningen.
 We thank the [Parallel Meaning Bank (PMB)](http://pmb.let.rug.nl/).